 However they are allowed on lead as you walk through the parklands.

-Perhaps while you are in the area you may like to check out some of the delicious wineries in the Yarra Valley.
+There are some beautiful places to visit and explore in my wonderful city of Melbourne and it's surrounding countryside.
+Perhaps while you are in this area you may like to check out some of the delicious wineries in the Yarra Valley.

 Please note that some links on this page are to companies that I have an affiliation with.
 By that I mean that if you purchase a product through them I receive a very small commission.
 This way of earning income is termed Monetization and it is a way for me to keep my site out here for you to enjoy.
 I will only affiliate with companies that I feel offer value for money and excellent back up service.
 These are Companies that I personally have used to purchase products for myself, my family and my friends.
 To learn more please refer to my Disclaimer page